2021 Employee Benefits: Frequently Asked Questions

 No you do not have to enroll in Carrum Health.
 You and your dependents are automatically enrolled in Carrum Health when you enroll in a County medical plan.
 There is not action you need to take and no separate ID card.
 If you would like to utilize the Carrum Health benefit, you must contact Carrum Health directly at 1-888-855-7806.

 Express Scripts will continue to be the Pharmacy Benefits Manager.
 Annually, the formulary of covered medications will change.
-All non-Medicare retirees will have the same pharmacy benefit in 2019 which is an benefit enhancement for those currently enrolled in the 2018 Anthem EPO plan.
 The Medicare pharmacy plan will remain unchanged.

 Claims questions should first be addressed with your provider.
 Always verify that you are utilizing your newest ID card and that the provider HSA billed the correct group number and member ID.
 If your provider is having an issue verifying your eligibility they are able to (can) contact Anthem directly to resolve any billing issues.
 When your provider bills Anthem an Explanation of Benefits (EOB) will be generated outlying the amount that you owe.
 If your provider bills you a different amount than what is on your EOB, contact your provider to resolve.
 If you believe there is an error on your EOB, contact Anthem.